damiensedgwick/vscode-xstate-visualizer/README.md

 ## Usage

-Press `cmd + shift + p` to open up your command palette and start typing xstate or visualiser and the extension will be presented as `XState: Open Visualiser`.
+Press `cmd + shift + p` to open up your command pallet and start typing xstate or visualiser and the extension will be presented as `XState: Open Visualiser`.
 Select this option to open the visualiser within vscode.

 Install the extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=dksedgwick.xstateviz).